Iyosiprograming/JobHuntBot/README.md

-# JobHuntBot
+# JobHuntBot 🤖💼

-JobHuntBot fetches remote tech job listings from multiple RSS feeds and sends them to a Telegram bot.
-Users can register and set keyword filters to receive only relevant jobs.
+Ever wish someone would **hunt remote tech jobs for you** while you sip coffee or binge your favorite series?
+Well, meet **JobHuntBot** — my personal little robot that does exactly that.
+It fetches jobs from multiple RSS feeds, filters them based on my keywords, and sends only the good stuff straight to my Telegram.
+No more endless scrolling.

 ## RSS Feeds